Eco-Friendly Lawn & Garden Care

 - Battery-powered mowers.
 Some mowers and other garden equipment operate with battery packs that can be electrically recharged.
 Though these mowers offer many of the same benefits as electric mowers, they do contain batteries that generally last only about five years.
 Because the batteries contain heavy metals, they must be disposed of in a hazardous waste facility.

 Many local utilities offer discounts on new, electric powered lawn care equipment to businesses and homeowners who trade in their gasoline-powered appliances.
-Contact your power company to find out if you can take advantage of such an offer in your community.
+Contact your power company to find out if they offer such a program.

 - If you're in the market for a lawn care company, seek out one that uses "natural" management practices as opposed to heavy chemical treatments.